-Visa & Permits for travelling Tibet/ Kailash
+Visa & Permits for traveling Tibet/ Kailash

 Please note: While entering China it is best to have a visa covering the expected duration of stay.
 Getting extensions inside China can involve delays and other difficulties.
 You need to apply for a double- or multiple entry visa when you need to leave and re-enter mainland China.
 Please note that, even when you leave for Hong Kong or Macao from mainland China, you still need to have a double or multiple entry visas.

 Travel to Tibet through Nepal: - If you make entry into Tibet from Kathmandu, Nepal, you do not need any Chinese visa but you need Tibetan permit which will be issued from the Chinese Embassy in Kathmandu.
 The Tibetan visa you get in Kathmandu is a "group visa".
-A "group visa" is not entered in travellers passports but is a separate sheet of paper issued in duplicate by the Chinese consulate in Kathmandu, listing all members of the group.
-It usually allows a stay up to your package days or depends on the situation of Chinese immigration policy.
-A "group" may be any number of travellers, and maybe just one traveller.
-One or more travellers entering Tibet together with others may wish to have their own separate group visa so they are able to separate from the others.
+A "group visa" is not entered in travelers passports but is a separate sheet of paper issued in duplicate by the Chinese consulate in Kathmandu, listing all members of the group.
+It usually allows a stay up to your package days or depends on the situation of the Chinese immigration policy.
+A "group" may be any number of travelers, and maybe just one traveler.
+One or more travelers entering Tibet together with others may wish to have their own separate group visa so they are able to separate from the others.
 Obtaining a group visa requires at least two days in Kathmandu and all the procedure is by Touch Kailash Travels and Tours which is including in your Tibet Tour package.